PeterPrev/Previte_TSWD_Portfolio/README.md

 # Previte_TSWD_Portfolio
-Peter Previte's Portfolio for 94870 - Telling Stories with Data
+Peter Previte's Portfolio (alliteration!) for 94870 - Telling Stories with Data

 # About Me